xiix0/scam/README.md

-When in doubt, tell the truth.
+...
+A solemn, unsmiling, sanctimonious old iceberg who looked like he was waiting for a vacancy in the Trinity.
 		-- Mark Twain